 ACSL Junior Division

-It would also help to have a basic understanding about Python 3, C++ or Java, which are the languages of choice in ACSL Junior.
+It would also help to have a basic understanding about one of these languages - Python 3, C++ or Java.
+These are the languages of choice in ACSL Junior.

 - Number Systems